subecho/KarmaChameleon/README.md

 forwarding the port that the Flask server is running on to a publicly accessible URL.
 I used [ngrok](https://ngrok.com) to do this and it’s available via Brew on macOS.

+The following environment variables must be present in order for Karma Chameleon to function:
+- SLACK_BOT_TOKEN; populated with the contents of the SLACK_BOT_TOKEN OAuth key in the Slack App OAuth settings
+- SLACK_SIGNING_SECRET; populated with the Signing Secret key found in the Slack App Basic Information settings.
+- KARMA_FILE_PATH; the path to which Karma Chameleon may create and maintain a JSON record of all karma.
+- PORT; port via which Karma Chameleon and Slack will communicate.
+This is optional and has a default value of 3000

 In one terminal window, run:
 `python3 karma_chameleon.py`